Gary teacher providing warmth during winter

-GARY — The main office at Daniel Hale Williams Elementary became a makeshift fitting room Friday.
+GARY — The main office at Daniel Hale Williams Elementary became a makeshift fitting room recently.
 Along the way, youngsters received winter warmth from an area teacher.

 Brian Andreshak, a first-grade teacher at Glen Park Academy, distributed 40 coats to Williams students through his One Love One Heart Children’s Charity.
 He started the coat drive to “touch the heart of children and their families by providing essential clothing to children in need in Northwest Indiana,” his Facebook page states.